-Towards the end of the homeless housing pilot scheme I completed in Manchester between 2013-15, an investor I’d worked with regularly since the beginning approached me with regards to creating a ‘model’ property; one where we could take all of our learnings from the previous two years to create a stunning example of innovation in affordable housing options.
+Towards the end of my pilot scheme, which I completed between 2013-15, an investor I’d worked with regularly, approached me with regards to creating a ‘model’ property; one where we could take all of our ex[eriance from the previous two years and create a stunning example of innovation in affordable housing.

 One variation of the concept which had worked well during the previous few years of testing was our home for women who were experiencing a difficult time; those who were living in temporary accommodation had had family issues, breakdowns in relationships or had suffered domestic violence.